hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 ### <a name="agent_services"></a> /v1/agent/services

-This endpoint is used to return the all the services that are registered with the local agent.
+This endpoint is used to return all the services that are registered with the local agent.
 These services were either provided through configuration files or added dynamically using the HTTP API.
 It is important to note that the services known by the agent may be different from those reported by the Catalog.
 This is usually